How to Buy an Apartment Building: A 12-Step Guide

 9. Choose a property manager

-Review their references, experience, reviews, and fees as you interview candidates.
-Tour other properties they manage and speak to their tenants.
+Review candidates’ references, experience, reviews, and fees as you interview them.
+Tour other properties they manage and speak to their tenants if possible.

 10. Lock in financing

 Secure your financing with one of the lenders who issued your pre-approval.
-Compare rates, terms, and conditions of your final loan offers.
-You may need to provide additional credit and financial details.
+Compare rates, terms, and conditions of your final loan offers carefully.
+The difference between a 6.75% and 7.25% rate on a $600,000 loan is nearly $200/month — a significant figure over a 25-year amortization.

 The loan underwriter will check your identity, credit history, income, investments, and debts.
-You may also need a building appraisal, which, on average, costs around $2,250.[4]
+You may also need a building appraisal, which is $500 to $1,000 for smaller complexes.[5]

 11. Close the deal